AnandMoorthy/Mr.Smart/README.md

 Mr.Smart
 ========

-Small example for Artificail Intelligenct
+Small example for if else